inowas/morpheus/Readme.md

 You can then create a fresh local environment by running the `make install-local` again.

-### Start and stop local production environment:
+### Start and stop local production environment (without https):

-To start a local environment that runs backend and frontend in production mode run:
+To start a local environment that runs backend and frontend in production mode without https run:
 `make start-local`

 To stop the local environment run: